 As a result, Google receives a staggering 2 million applications a year, meaning they’re able to be hyper selective across all teams, and for all types of roles – from engineering positions to customer support.
 It’s all down to the strength of their employer brand and reputation as a great place to work (and brand name to have on your CV!).

-If you’re not transparent as a company, if there are rumours that you don’t treat employees well, or pay market rates, then there’s a good chance you won’t get the opportunity to connect with high-performing employees in the first place.
+If you’re not transparent as a company, if there are rumors that you don’t treat employees well, or pay market rates, then there’s a good chance you won’t get the opportunity to connect with high-performing employees in the first place.

 Here are our top tips on how you can strengthen your employee value proposition (EVP) and employer brand to attract top talent to your business: